-In the mid-nineties, I moved to Santa Fe, New Mexico.
-Looking for a new creative challenge, I enrolled in classes in tapestry weaving and wool dying.
-I was quickly captivated by the slow, meditative process of working weft through warp, row upon row, by the friendly feel of wool in the hand (compared to, say, glass) and the seemingly endless variations of color and shade the weaver can achieve in the dye pot and on the loom.
-I have never looked back.
+It was when I moved to New Mexico in 2001 that I discovered tapestry.
+Quickly captivated by the slow, meditative process of working weft through warp, and the endless variations of color and shade a weaver can achieve in the dye pot and on the loom, I have never looked back.

 American Tapestry Alliance